Visit our flagship news portal commonspace.eu

 A European Union in friendship and in solidarity with its neighbourhood

-LINKS Europe firmly believes that peace and prosperity in Europe are strongly dependant on peace and prosperity in Europe’s neighbourhood.
-It supports an extensive EU commitment to the future of neighbouring regions, including through political and economic co-operation, support for peace initiatives, and extensive people-to-people contacts.
-We group the EU’s neighbourhood in six clusters: North Africa and the Sahel; Turkey, the Balkans and the Levant; Russia and Eastern Europe; The South Caucasus; The Gulf and Red Sea Regions, and Central Asia.
-Whilst each cluster has its own specificity there are also a number of common features resulting from geographic proximity and common historical experiences and connections
+LINKS Europe firmly believes that peace and prosperity in Europe are strongly dependent on peace and prosperity in Europe’s neighbourhood.
+It supports an extensive EU commitment to the future of neighbouring regions, including through political and economic cooperation, support for peace initiatives, and extensive people-to-people contacts.
+We group the EU’s neighbourhood into six clusters: North Africa and the Sahel; Turkey, the Balkans and the Levant; Russia and Eastern Europe; The South Caucasus; The Gulf and Red Sea Regions; and Central Asia.
+Whilst each cluster has its own unique characteristics, there are also a number of common features resulting from geographic proximity, and common historical experiences and connections.

 A Global Europe that provides safety, security and prosperity for its people and is a force for good